DannieciaGray/Software-Engineering---Group-2-Campus-Closet-Student-Thrifting-Platform-/README.md

 Context Diagram
 Activity Diagrams
-Use Case Diagrams
+Use Case Diagrams (4 Major Use Cases)
 Database Schema Design
-Sprint Planning & Scheduling
+Sprint Planning & Scheduling Documentation

 All diagrams follow standard UML conventions.

 ## Running the Application

-- Clone the repository
-- Open in Android Studio
+- Open the project in Android Studio
 - Allow Gradle to sync
-- Run on an emulator or Android device
+- Run the application on an emulator or physical Android device.

+The application connects directly to a hosted Supabase PostgreSQL datbase.
-- No external configuration required.
+No database installation or setup is required.

+To test the system, create an account using an email ending in:

+@student.gsu.edu

 ## Development Approach

 The project follows a sprint-based model:

-- Sprint 1: System planning and initial design
+- Sprint 1: System planning and initial UML design

 - Sprint 2: Database and user management implementation